pimeys/MySimpleUploader/README.md

 Usage
 -----

-When the application is running, the index page gives a form with a file input field.
-Selecting a file starts the upload and displays a comment textarea and upload status.
+When the application is running the index page gives a form with a file input field.
+Selecting a file starts the upload, displays a comment textarea and upload status.

-When the upload is done, the progress field changes to a link to the file and user can submit the comment.
+When the upload is done the progress field changes to a link to the file and user can submit the comment.
 The application creates a permalink which displays the comment and link to the file.